12 min read

 The history panel scrolls to accommodate many entries, and you can clear the entire history at any time using the Clear button.
 History is maintained for your current session and provides a convenient record of your work, similar to the paper tape on a printing calculator.
 Students often find this feature valuable when working through problem sets because it creates a natural record of their calculations.

-You do not need to click buttons with your mouse.
+You do not click buttons with your mouse.
 The calculator accepts keyboard input for fast operation.
 Number keys (0 through 9) enter digits.
 The period or dot key enters a decimal point.
 Standard operator keys work as expected: plus, minus, asterisk for multiplication, and forward slash for division.
 The caret symbol (^) enters exponentiation.
 Parentheses can be typed directly from the keyboard.

 Press Enter or the equals key to evaluate your expression.
 Press Escape to clear the calculator.
 The Backspace key deletes the last character you entered.
 These keyboard shortcuts make the calculator significantly faster to use for extended calculation sessions, especially for users who are comfortable touch-typing mathematical expressions.